microsoft/code-push-vsts-extension/README.md

 8. Run your CodePush-ified app to see the change that was automatically deployed!

-### Configuring Your CodePush Credentials
+## Configuring Your CodePush Credentials

-In addition to specifying your access key directly within a build task instance (as done in step #4 above), you can also configure your CodePush credentials globally and refer to them within each build or release definition as needed.
+In addition to specifying your access key directly within a build task instance (as illustrated in step #4 above), you can also configure your CodePush credentials globally and refer to them within each build or release definition as needed.
 To do this, perform the following steps:

 1. Generate your access key as described above